nextflow-io/nf-hack17-tutorial/README.md

 In this script note as the `index_ch` channel, declared as output in the `index` process, is now used as a channel in the input section.

-Also note as the second input is declared as a `set` composed by two components: the `pair_id` and the `reads` in order to match the structure of the items emitted by the `read_pairs_ch` channel.
+Also note as the second input is declared as a `set` composed by two elements: the `pair_id` and the `reads` in order to match the structure of the items emitted by the `read_pairs_ch` channel.